Hydrotechnical Engineering

 Civil Engineering Professor Bernard Laval has been awarded a 2018 Killam Teaching Prize for the Faculty of Applied Science.
 Nominated by students, faculty and alumni, the Killam Teaching Prizes are the highest recognition of an exceptional teaching awarded to instructors by UBC.
 Dr. Laval’s commitment to graduate and undergraduate learning has been a positive impact on Civil […]

-Civil in the news: Prof. Bernard Laval quoted in article about controversial LNG terminal
+Prof. Bernard Laval speaks on controversial LNG terminal

 Wednesday, December 2, 2015 | By Lindsay Cashin UBC engineering professor Bernard Laval was quoted in a VICE News article that examined the controversy around a proposed LNG terminal for Lelu island.

-Civil in the news: Dr. Bernard Laval provides expert commentary on the future of Quesnel Lake after the Mount Polley mine disaster
+Dr. Bernard Laval provides commentary on future of Quesnel Lake

 Wednesday, May 6, 2015 | By Lindsay Cashin Civil professor Bernard Laval provided local media with commentary on the condition of Quesnel Lake following the Mount Polley Mine disaster.
 Articles appeared in CTV News, the Vancouver Sun, and the Vancouver Observer.